 A spud bar is a long metal pole, about four or five feet in length, with a thin, tapered end.
 Spud bars can be used to check ice thickness, break open iced-over holes, or even to steady yourself as you walk across the ice.

-Unlike summer rods, which are about five feet long, ice fishing rods are much shorter, only a few feet in length.
-This is largely to accommodate them inside the small warming huts used on the ice, and also because the longer rods are made for being able to cast over longer distances, whereas ice fishing lines are dropped directly below, so it’s more important to be closer to the hole.
+Unlike summer rods, which are about five feet long, ice fishing rods are much shorter, only a few feet long.
+This is largely to accommodate them inside the small warming huts used on the ice and also because the longer rods are made for being able to cast over longer distances, whereas ice fishing lines are dropped directly below, so it’s more important to be closer to the hole.
 Ice fishing rods also are built for more sensitivity, allowing you to tell when you have a bite from the sluggish, subtle winter fish.